Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Prior Work

 \section{Prior Work}

 \textbf{Video generation.} An increased interest in video generation has followed the success of generative models for images~\cite{karras2021alias, esser2021taming, Dhariwal2021DiffusionMB, rombach2022high}.
-In contrast to image generation, video generation is plagued by problems such as rendering realistic motion, capturing diversity (\ie, modeling the stochasticity of the future outcomes) and, most importantly, managing the high computational and storage requirements.
+In contrast to image generation, video generation is plagued by problems such as rendering realistic motion, capturing diversity (i.e., modeling the stochasticity of the future outcomes) and, most importantly, managing the high computational and storage requirements.
 Conventional approaches to video generation are autoregressive RNN-based models~\cite{babaeizadeh2021fitvid, blattmann2021understanding}.
-RNNs are expected to generate sequences with a consistent motion, because of the conditioning on the previously generated frames.
-Other models instead obtain consistency through the direct generation of a predefined number of frames~\cite{ho2022video, blattmann2021ipoke, singer2022make}.
-Variability (stochasticity) of the generated sequences has been tackled with GANs~\cite{Clark2019AdversarialVG,Luc2020TransformationbasedAV,lee2018stochastic}, variational approaches~\cite{Babaeizadeh2018StochasticVV, denton2018stochastic,babaeizadeh2021fitvid, Wichers2018HierarchicalLV,Lee2021RevisitingHA}, Transformers~\cite{le2021ccvs,rakhimov2020latent,gupta2022maskvit,seo2021autoregressive, yan2021videogpt} and diffusion-based approaches~\cite{ho2022video, voleti2022mcvd,hoppe2022diffusion,harvey2022flexible,ho2022imagen,yang2022diffusion}.
-The recently proposed autoregressive method RIVER~\cite{davtyan2022river} deals with the stochastic nature of the generative process through flow matching~\cite{lipman2022flow}.
+Other models instead directly generate a predefined number of frames~\cite{ho2022video, blattmann2021ipoke, singer2022make}.
+Variability (stochasticity) of the generated sequences has been tackled with GANs~\cite{Clark2019AdversarialVG,Luc2020TransformationbasedAV}, variational approaches~\cite{Babaeizadeh2018StochasticVV, denton2018stochastic,babaeizadeh2021fitvid,Lee2021RevisitingHA}, Transformers~\cite{le2021ccvs,rakhimov2020latent,gupta2022maskvit, yan2021videogpt} and diffusion-based approaches~\cite{ho2022video, voleti2022mcvd,hoppe2022diffusion,harvey2022flexible}.
+The recently proposed autoregressive method RIVER~\cite{Davtyan_2023_ICCV} deals with the stochastic nature of the generative process through flow matching~\cite{lipman2022flow}.
 Among all above approaches, \methodName uses RIVER as a backbone, because of its efficiency and ease of training.